The Futterman Collection

 that would maintain his body of work.

-As a life member of SSE, arrangements were made
+As a life member of Seed Savers Exchange, arrangements were made

 for them to maintain his bean collection.
 He contacted us to learn more